 David Whyte is a poet and philosopher.

-Unlike reading books for learning, reading poetry can be a very heart-connecting experience.
-Reading our favorite poetry can help us to experience our emotions.
+Reading poetry can help us to experience our emotions.
 Like listening to a sad or happy piece of music, it can offer a form of companionship.

 States of denial are judged harshly by the world.

 Our friends and families tell us to ‘stop being in denial’, when they see us not accepting a situation or circumstance.
 The judgment can lead you to believe that unless you have suffered a serious trauma, then you have no right to be in denial.
 And that you should overcome your cowardice and inaction.